seinecle/gephi-tutorials/docs/generated-slides/subdir/importing-data-in-gephi-en_temp_html.md

 image::en/import-spreadsheet-3-en.png[align="center",title="Importing node labels containing double quotes"]

+== Importing more than labels: nodes and edges attributes
+//ST: Importing more than labels: nodes and edges attributes

 //ST: !
-==== 3.
-Importing more than labels: nodes and edges attributes!

 To import attributes we will need to proceed differently.

 We need 2 text files: one for the list of nodes, one for the list of relations (edges)